joelverhagen/registry/docs/server-json/examples.md

 }
 ```

-This will effectively instruct the MCP client to execute `dnx Knapcode.SampleMcpServer@0.4.0-beta -- mcp start`.
+This will essentially instruct the MCP client to execute `dnx Knapcode.SampleMcpServer@0.4.0-beta -- mcp start` instead of the default `dnx Knapcode.SampleMcpServer@0.4.0-beta` (when no `package_arguments` are provided).

 ## Filesystem Server with Multiple Packages